 Revenue from onshore federal royalties, rents and bonuses declined 33% to $2.8 billion in 2010 from $4.2 billion in 2008, WEA reported.
 In 2009 oil and gas development in the West provided $6.6 billion in direct government revenue, which is used for impacted communities, schools, conservation funds and other public benefits, the group said.

 The largest percentage decline in the number of leases issued over the past five years was in Utah.
-BLM issued only 21 leases in the state in FY 2010, down 97% from the 617 leases issued in FY 2005.
-This translated into 596 fewer leases that were issued in Utah by the agency during the period.
+BLM issued only 21 leases in Utah in FY 2010, down 97% from the 617 leases issued in FY 2005.
+This translated into 596 fewer leases that were issued for drilling in the state during the period.

 Wyoming also was hit hard over the five-year period.
 The BLM issued only 314 leases there in FY 2010, down 64% from the 797 leases awarded in FY 2005, the alliance said.
-This amounted to 483 fewer leases for producers to drill in the state over the 2005-2010 period.
+This amounted to 483 fewer leases being made available to producers to drill in the state over the 2005-2010 period.